Navigating Child Support Issues In Minnesota

 In Minnesota, child support is determined by a set of guidelines that take into account factors such as:

-Child support issues are not always straightforward and clear cut.
-This is especially true when one parent is self-employed, voluntarily underemployed or is attempting to hide income.
+Child support issues are not always straightforward and clear-cut.
+This is especially true when one parent is self-employed, voluntarily underemployed or attempting to hide income.
 We are skilled at identifying and imputing income to protect our clients and their children.
 No child support issue is too complex.

 In addition to handling initial child support determinations, we represent clients in modifying and enforcing child support orders.